22trix/22trix/README.md

 ---

-If you’re working on something interesting in cloud or backend and want to compare notes, **[reach out](mailto:goodnessojonuba@gmail.com)**.
+If you’re working on something interesting in collaborating, **[reach out](mailto:goodnessojonuba@gmail.com)**.
 Always happy to learn and collaborate.